TromboneScott/Oscars/README.txt

   oscars.bat Oscars (or ./oscars.sh)
 You will be prompted on how to map survey answers to nominees for each category where it can't be done automatically.
 This will be saved so you only have to do this for new survey answers.

+Proofread the nominee mapping:
+1. Open the web page: oscars.site44.com/<year>/categoryDefinitions.xml
+2. Verify that each nominee (in bold) is mapped to the correct response(s) from the ballot
+3. Verify that any special characters in ballot responses are displayed correctly

 Edit (or delete and start over) the file categoryMaps.xml
 - Fix any mistakes
 - Fix any special characters that were copied/pasted (use NOTEPAD so characters will be in UTF-8)